DelNov/T-Flows/readme.md

 The command ```make clean``` will clean all object and module files from the local directory.

 > **_Note 1:_** You don't really have to specify ```REAL=double``` since it is the default options, as described in the information written by the makefile.
+> **_Note 2:_** The provided makefiles take care of the dependency of the sources, if you change precision in-between two compilations, you will have to run a ```make clean``` in between, to make sure that objects with 32-bit and 64-bit representation of floating points mix up.
+> **_Warning:_** All sub-programs should be compiled with the same precision.
+At the time of writing these pages, _Process_ compiled with double precision will not be able to read files created by _Convert_ in single precision.